rxnlabs/cshp-live-reload/README.md

 "Cornershop Live Reload" is a WordPress plugin developed to assist in theme development.
 It monitors changes in your CSS, JavaScript, and PHP files, and reloads the website whenever any of these files are updated.

 ## Key Features
 * __Live Reload:__ The plugin makes developing and testing your theme easier by automatically refreshing your website whenever you save changes to your CSS, JS or PHP files.
 This automatic reload helps developers instantly see the impact of their changes without needing to manually refresh the browser.
+When a CSS file is updated, the new CSS file is applied without reloading the browser.
+When a JavaScript or PHP file is changed, the browser is reloaded.

 * __Compatibility:__ This plugin is tested and confirmed to work well on a Cornershop D24 server and Kinsta.

 * __Targeted Monitoring:__ This plugin is also written to work specifically with `crate` and `blocksy-child` themes.
 It also works with known Cornershop created plugins `cshp-accordion` and `cshp-people`.
+Add compatibility for other plugins and themes by using the filters `cshp_lr_theme_paths` and `cshp_lr_plugin_paths`.

 * __Efficient Replacement for Browsersync:__ It serves as an efficient replacement for Gulp's Browsersync live reload feature for frontend developments.